smopen/sigcpp/_posts/2020-07-10-variadic-print-macros.md

    {:start="a"}
    1. What change can be made to the macro definitions or the function `ostream` (or something related to function `ostream`) such that the compiler generates a specific error message you choose?
-Alter the program linked in Listing D to make the changes you propose, but do **not** change the `main` function in any way.
+Alter the program linked in Listing E to make the changes you propose, but do **not** change the `main` function in any way.

-   2. After making the changes, do you recommend keeping the changes you made, or would you rather just use Listing D as it is?
+   2. After making the changes, do you recommend keeping the changes you made, or would you rather just use Listing E as it is?

-6. Modify the program linked in [Listing C](#listing-c) to replace as many macros as possible with function templates.
+6. Modify the program linked in [Listing D](#listing-d) to replace as many macros as possible with function templates.
 Do **not** make any changes to the `main` function except to match the names of the new functions developed.
 Then answer the following
    questions: